-- Enlarged right side of heart (due to lung changes)
+- The enlarged right side of the heart (due to lung changes)

-Changes to the heart and cardiomyopathy can lead to potentially fatal outcomes such as heart failure and should, therefore, be established as soon as possible for appropriate management.
+Changes to the heart and cardiomyopathy can lead to potentially fatal outcomes such as heart failure.
+Therefore, the presence of these complications should be established as soon as possible for appropriate management.

 - Drooping of face